-Let’s face it: you’re not looking forward to the SATs.
-(And if you are, well, there is likely something terribly wrong with you.)
-But, hey, the SATs don’t have to be completely traumatizing.
+Let’s face it: you’re not looking forward to taking the SAT.
+And if you are, well, there is likely something terribly wrong with you.
+Just kidding!
+But seriously, the SAT doesn't have to be completely traumatizing.
 With a bit of practice (okay, maybe a lot of practice), you will find yourself pleasantly surprised when you finally get your scores.
-Ladies and gentlemen, here are three awesome test practice resources (other than the ones on CollegeXpress, obvi) you can have at your fingertips right now...for free!
+Without further ado, here are three awesome SAT practice resources you have at your fingertips right now...for free!

 Khan Academy has teamed up with the College Board to provide an excellent online study program for its members.
 It’s mostly geared toward the new SAT, but they have help for the current SAT too.
 In any case it’s free to join, and you will receive a personalized study program you can go through at your own pace.
 After taking a few simple diagnostic quizzes, it will tell you which topics and skills you need to improve on, and viola!
 You’re well on your way.

-Are we in Africa, because how Kenya not love Varsity Tutors?!
-For one, they have both an app and website through which you can create your own study account.
-Second, their practice quiz bank has mock-tests for every possible standardized test under the sun, including the SAT, ACT, PSAT, SAT Subject Tests, AP tests, and ACCUPLACER among tons of others, some of which are required for certain graduate and post-undergrad forms of higher education.
-Additionally, not only do they have several collections of practice quizzes, but they also offer flashcards, diagnostic tests, and a question of the day in each subject, all of which are available at no cost!
-Pretty sweet, right?
+How can you not love Varsity Tutors?
+For one, they have both an app and a website through which you can create your own study account.
+Second, their practice quiz bank has mock tests for every possible standardized test under the sun, including the SAT, ACT, PSAT, SAT Subject Tests, AP Tests, and ACCUPLACER, among tons of others, some of which are required for certain graduate and post-undergrad forms of higher education.
+Additionally, not only do they have several collections of practice quizzes, but they also offer flashcards, diagnostic tests, and a question of the day in each subject, all of which are available at no cost.

-Many of us are easily overwhelmed by the concept of designating long periods of time to sit down and study.
-If you fall into this category, you may want to consider downloading the app entitled SAT Question of the Day.
-Through this app, you can attempt one SAT-styled question each day, which rotates between reading, math, and writing.
+Many students are easily overwhelmed by the concept of designating long periods of time to sit down and study.
+If you fall into this category, you may want to consider downloading the SAT Question of the Day app.
+Through this app, you can attempt one SAT-styled question each day, which rotates between Reading, Math, and Writing.
 If you accidentally miss a day, no worries; the app saves the questions from the past the past 30 days so you can catch up with ease.

 Answer: all of them!
-You should try each one and choose the method that works the best for you.
-It’s hard to go wrong, as long as you’re willing to work hard and study for the SATs, which don’t actually stand for “studying and torture” after all.
+You should try each free resource and choose the one that works best for you—maybe they all do!
+It’s hard to go wrong as long as you’re willing to work hard and study for the SAT, which doesn't actually stand for “studying and torture” after all.
 You can thank me later.
 As for right now, get studying!